 Supervised special project in this field of study.
 Approval of supervising Division Assistant Dean is required.
+One-six lecture.

 Journalism (JRN)

 JRN131.
 Mass Media in American Society (3).

 Study of mass media and impact on American society and government.
 Growth of the media and its role in the historical development of the United States.